Dave-team/Knowledge-base/Mental Models.md

 Exit Strategy — A means of leaving one’s current situation, either after a predetermined objective has been achieved, or as a strategy to mitigate failure.

 Churn: Churn is present in many business and human systems: A constant figure is periodically lost and must be replaced before any new figures are added over the top.

+Peter Principle: People in a hierarchy such as a business or government will be promoted until they suck at their jobs, at which point they will remain where they are.
+As a result, the world is filled with people who suck at their jobs.

+Goodhart’s Law: When a measure becomes a goal, it ceases to become a measure.
+E.g. British colonialists tried to control snakes in India.
+They measured progress by number of snakes killed, offering money for snake corpses.
+People responded by breeding snakes & killing them.

 ## Economics